Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Ergodic MFG

-\begin{rmk}\upshape{ Note that the condition for uniqueness in Corolllary \ref{uniq} can be satisfied regardless of any monotonicity of $F$ with respect to $m$, so it has nothing to do with the usual sufficient condition for uniqueness of Lasry and Lions.} \end{rmk}
+\begin{remark}\upshape{ Note that the condition for uniqueness in Corolllary \ref{uniq} can be satisfied regardless of any monotonicity of $F$ with respect to $m$, so it has nothing to do with the usual sufficient condition for uniqueness of Lasry and Lions.} \end{remark}